How to Save Money on Books (What Your Campus Bookstore Doesn’t Want You to Know)

 - Buy an electronic copy of it or a Kindle copy of it.
 Amazon sometimes offers them and they’re usually cheaper.
 Or buy it on Google Play.
 Or download it (legally, of course…).

 - If it’s a little paperback, buy it from the campus bookstore (*shudder*).
 Sometimes it’s actually the cheapest option because you don’t need to pay for shipping.
 So once you get hooked on buying cheap books online, don’t forget this traditional way.
 And hey, if you bump into a friend who’s about to sell their soul to the bookstore and buy textbooks there, tell them about this awesomely useful blog post. =)

 - Borrow it from the public library or the college library.
-Factor in the maximum number of renewals and time it out so you know you will still have the book right before an exam or for writing a paper (the Boston Public Library, one of my favorite places, allows up to 5 renewals—adding up to a whole semester!).
-But also ask about the details for someone putting the book on hold if it’s a rare book.
+Factor in the maximum number of renewals and time it out so you know you will still have the book right before an exam or for writing a paper (the Boston Public Library in Copley, one of my favorite places, allows up to 5 renewals of 4 weeks each—adding up to a whole semester!).
+Ask about the details for someone putting the book on hold if it’s a rare book.
 You wouldn’t want to be required to return the book right before exams if someone else puts it on hold close to the end of the semester while you still have it.
 But if it’s a book with tons of copies, then hakuna matata.

 - Read it in the bookstore.
 It forces you to sit down to study.
 YOU MAY NOT LEAVE UNTIL YOU FINISH YOUR WORK.
 DO NOT PASS GO.